01 of 05

 - Check to make sure pumps are free of blockage and are operating with normal output.

-- Clean filters and check all hose connections.
+- Clean filter media and check all hose connections.

 - Clean all fixtures and bulbs.